 Do you find it challenging to photograph moving subjects with your iPhone?
 By the time you’ve pressed the shutter button have you missed the shot?
 Or does the subject just appear as a fuzzy motion blur?
-In this tutorial you’ll discover how to use the iPhone burst mode to take amazing photos whenever there’s movement in the scene.
+In this tutorial you’ll discover how to use your iPhone camera’s burst mode to take amazing photos whenever there’s movement in the scene.

 What Is The iPhone Burst Mode?

-The iPhone burst mode is a powerful and fun “hidden” feature in the iPhone’s native camera app.
+The iPhone camera’s burst mode is a powerful and fun “hidden” feature in the iPhone’s native camera app.
 It allows you to continuously capture ten photos every second.
 To activate burst mode you simply tap and hold the shutter button when using the camera app.

 Burst mode is especially useful for capturing the perfect moment when your subjects are moving.
 It can also be a good idea to use it when your hand or camera is moving.
 This will give you the best chance of getting a sharp shot with good composition.

 After you’ve shot your sequence of photos using burst mode, you can simply keep the ones that worked and delete the rest.

 Read all the way to the end of the article for a step by step guide to shooting in burst mode, and then viewing and selecting your favorites.
 But first let’s take a look at how burst mode can help you take better iPhone photos in many different situations.

 1. Take Crisp, Clear Action Shots

 Burst mode is an ideal way to capture action photos like people jumping, skateboarding, or even swimming underwater (if you have an underwater housing/case for your phone).

 Burst mode allows you to capture multiple shots as your subject moves.
 Just keep your finger pressing down on the shutter button.
 Once you’ve taken a burst of photos, you can select the best shots from the action sequence.